3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/Extra_Advanced_C.md

 ## Other Keywords

-**`static`** : variables / functions with this keyword can only be accessed within the scope they're declared in.
+**`static`** : variables/functions with this keyword can only be accessed within the scope they're declared in.

 ```c
 static int x = 0;